Steve Winwood: Recent activity

 On 28 March 2012, Winwood was one of Roger Daltrey's special guest stars for "An Evening with Roger Daltrey and Friends" gig, in aid of the Teenage Cancer Trust at the Royal Albert Hall.

 In 2013, Winwood toured North America with Rod Stewart as part of the "Live the Life" tour.
 In 2014, Winwood toured North America with Tom Petty & the Heartbreakers.

 On 17 February 2020, Winwood participated in "A Tribute to Ginger Baker", which took place at Eventim Apollo Hammersmith in London.
-Other participants were Ron Wood, Roger Waters, and Eric Clapton.
+Other participants were Ronnie Wood, Roger Waters and Eric Clapton.
 The concert was held in honour of Ginger Baker, his former band member in Blind Faith, who had died the previous year.

 On 7 May 2023, Winwood performed as part of the Coronation Concert at Windsor Castle, where he sang "Higher Love" backed by virtual choirs from the Commonwealth realms.

 In 2024 Winwood toured North America with the Doobie Brothers.

+Winwood appears on Foreign Tongues, the studio album by The Rolling Stones, which was released on 10 July 2026.